What is Agile project management?—A strength or weakness?

 Tip: Make sure that communication is fluid and happens when a need arises.

-Documentation is an important part of Agile manifesto – but working software is even more important.
+Software documentation is an important part of the Agile manifesto – but working software is even more important.
 The Agile approach focuses on streamlining data (technical specifications, technical requirements, technical prospectus, interface design documents, test plans, etc) so that the team can begin and keep up the pace at work without getting bogged down into the details.

-Tip: Ditch manual documentation and consider an automated file management system.
+Tip: Ditch manual software documentation and consider an automated file management system.

 Negotiation is when the customer and the manager/teams work out the details right before the project delivery.
 However, in the Agile Manifesto, the customer is not only engaged at the time of the final delivery.
 Instead, the Agile approach engaged and collaborated with the customer throughout the development process.